Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 Equation~\eqref{eq:OM_inertial_Moudjed} fairly describes the increase of $u_x$ on $0.5 \leq x \leq x_p$ as can be seen on Fig.~\ref{fig:inertialRegimeScaling}~(a), in which an exact description of $u_x(x,r=0)$ would give a straight horizontal line at ${u_x / U_{x,i} = 1 }$.
 However, it either overestimates $u_x$ by nearly 30~\% for $Gr_{ac} = 10^3$, or instead underestimates it by 55~\% for $Gr_{ac} = 5 \times 10^4$.
 This discrepancy on the dependency on $Gr_{ac}$ between Eq.~\eqref{eq:OM_inertial_Moudjed} and the numerical profiles may be attributed to viscosity effects, neglected in Ref.~\cite{Moudjed2014}.

 An order of magnitude accounting for viscous forces can be obtained from the first component of the Navier-Stokes equation, Eq.~\eqref{eq:Navier-Stokes_dimensionless}.
-Because of the large cavity diameter $D$, pressure forces are negligible, hence:
+On $0.5 \leq x \leq x_p$, the jet is almost purely axial and the order of magnitude of the inertia term in Eq.~\eqref{eq:Navier-Stokes_dimensionless} is given by $u_x \partial u_x / \partial x$ \citep{Moudjed2014}.
+Furthermore, the pressure forces are negligible due to the large cavity diameter $D$.
+From an order of magnitude standpoint, the Navier-Stokes equations~\eqref{eq:Navier-Stokes_dimensionless} thus give:

 where $U_{x,v}$ is an order of magnitude of $u_x\left(x, r=0 \right)$ accounting for viscous forces, and $\widetilde{I}_x = \widetilde{ \bm{I} } \cdot \bm{e_x}$.
 From the acoustic power definition (Eq.~\eqref{eq:acoustic_power_definition}) and its attenuation along a beam of varying cross-section: